Iran Between Two Revolutions: Content

 The book was written in English based on political sociology, to analyze the social and political events of the last century in Iran.
-The book has been translated into Persian language and reprinted 30 times in Iran by different publishers.
+The book has been translated into Persian language and reprinted at least 30 times in Iran by different publishers.

 The author examines the history of Iran from the constitutional revolution in 1905 to the Islamic revolution of 1979 and has divided the book into three main parts: historical background, anti-social politics and contemporary Iran.
 The main purpose of this book is to analyze the social foundations of Iran's politics, and Abrahamian does this by examining class and ethnic conflicts over the past hundred years and in the relationship between socio-economic developments and Iran's political development.
 According to the book, undoubtedly, the emergence of new social classes, especially the traditional middle class and the intellectual class, and the emergence of political parties and groups and the conflicts and controversies between them, has accelerated the formation of the contemporary Iran.

 "Ethnic groups" and "social classes" play an effective role in contemporary Iran.
 In the book, the term "ethnic group" is used to mean the grouping of people based on language, tribal descent, religion or co-provinciality, and the term "social class" consists of people who have mutual relations and behavior and common in developed environments with the same economic, social and political situations.
 Abrahamian looks into the economic relations and political development of Iran in the last hundred years by examining the ethnic groups, social classes, parties and political groups of that time and illuminates the emergence of incomplete and immature modernity and democracy in Iran.
 The book "Iran Between Two Revolutions" can be divided into three parts: